 By the same token, nobody and nothing outside yourself can stop those harmful patterns.
 You alone have the power to heal yourself; this visualization rite helps free up those powers, which may seem inaccessible or impossible otherwise.
 This ritual of course cannot repair bodily injuries or eliminate physical pain; but it absolutely can address the painful emotions we feel about those wounds, which can otherwise really hurt us worse, for a much longer time, than the original injury.

 By creating a vivid experience of facing our worst fears, and nourishing them rather than fighting them, we win them over to our side.
 This works in real interpersonal relationships too: if you approach a conflict by offering the other person the sort of acceptance and understanding that they need, at a much deeper level than they may even know, the conflict itself will often dissipate.
-These battles, both internal and external, only harden and become seemingly permanent or insurmountable when we fight them, because you cannot fight yourself and win.
+These battles, both internal and external, only harden and become seemingly permanent or insurmountable when we treat them that way, because you cannot fight yourself and win.
 Instead, victory comes from creating allies and working together.